Bhaskar-kumar-arya/GeminiLive-Assistant-Android/README.md

 ## 🐞 Known Issues

-- issues related to webRTC has been fixed by setting up STUN/TURN server.
+- Issues related to WebRTC have been fixed by setting up a STUN/TURN server.
+Special thanks to [The KNVB on Stack Overflow](https://stackoverflow.com/users/2018278/the-knvb) for their invaluable guidance on this!
 - **Gemini Live API Limitation:** When running tool/function calls asynchronously, the Gemini Live API is unable to reliably execute sequential function calls.
 It may execute a single call more than once, and does not relate the result of one function call to another.
 This is a limitation of the Gemini API itself, not of this implementation(correct me if i am wrong).

 ---